Quality Marks - The Lindfield School

 Unicef Rights Respecting Schools Award (RRSA)

-This involved a whole school commitment to a year of activities that promoted the rights of the child.
-This included learning about children’s rights across the curriculum and having a whole enrichment week of rights based learning.
-We also held weekly Rights assemblies and formed a steering committee comprising students, staff, parents and governors/trustees
+This involved a whole school commitment to two years of activities that promoted the rights of the child.
+This included continued learning about children’s rights across the curriculum and having a whole enrichment week of rights based learning.
+We also hold Children's Rights assemblies and have an active RRSA steering committee comprising students, staff, parents and governors/trustees.
+Pupil voice and pupil participation are firmly embeded in the life of the school.

 Children’s Rights are displayed in very simple language in every classroom.
 There is also a lunchtime charter, expressed in words and symbols, linked with agreed rights-respecting behaviours.
 Rights Respecting behaviour is rewarded through ‘Value Vouchers’ in Celebration Assembly each week.